AlphaStyle/router/README.md

 // Handle Group Middleware for the specific request admin := r.Group("/admin", aMiddleware1, aMiddleware2)

-//You can also add Middleware by using the Use method to a group admin.Use(aMiddleware1)
+//You can also add Middleware by using the Use method to a Group admin.Use(aMiddleware1)

 // GET Request With Admin Middleware (localhost:8000/admin/index)